bradcrc/color-lite-card/tutorial/Lesson-5-Nite/ReadMe.md

 Bing.
 We now have a smarter floorplan that's light during the day and dark at night, with a couple stops in-between.

+Now that you have a working set up,  you can start to play with changing the images and entities to get your own custom set up.

+Get your geek on and have some FUN!!!!